Arctic Youth Ambassadors Program

 The Arctic Youth Ambassadors Program brings together diverse youth from across Alaska to serve as ambassadors for their communities and country in building awareness at home and abroad about life in the Arctic.

-In Fall 2017 we are recruiting a new cohort of Youth Ambassadors in Alaska to work with the Arctic Council’s Conservation of Arctic Flora and Fauna Working Group, which is being chaired by the U.S as Finland assumes leadership of the Arctic Council.
+In Fall 2017 we recruited a new cohort of Youth Ambassadors in Alaska to work with the Arctic Council’s Conservation of Arctic Flora and Fauna Working Group, which is being chaired by the U.S as Finland assumes leadership of the Arctic Council.
 Stay tuned to learn more about the new group of Arctic Youth Ambassadors.

 The inaugural cohort served for course of two years, which coincided with the U.S. Chairmanship of the Arctic Council from 2015-2017.
 During this time, the youth ambassadors shared both their local perspective on Arctic issues and priorities and new knowledge they gained by engaging with partners and leaders from around the world.
 They added their voices and solutions to a global conversation about how to sustain communities, cultures and the environment in a changing Arctic.
 To read more about the inaugural cohort, click here.

 Changes in the Arctic did not happen overnight, and some of the challenges the region (and the world) faces, such as climate change, cannot be solved overnight.
 Younger generations will play an important role in addressing these challenges.
 The Arctic Youth Ambassadors is one group of knowledgeable youth from across the State who understand the Arctic and its people and can explain it from a youth perspective for their peers across the United States and around the world.